tjd1234/cmpt225summer2023/assignments/a1/README.md

 counted as different.

 > **Note** Real life programs would likely strip out punctuation and ignore
-> case, but in this assignment we want to count every word exactly as it appears
+> letter case, but in this assignment we want to count every word exactly as it
-> in the file.
-This makes the code a littler simpler, and more consistent across
+> appears in the file.
+This makes the code a littler simpler, and more
-> students.
+> consistent across students.

 Here's another example using the larger file [tiny_shakespeare.txt](tiny_shakespeare.txt):